Main navigation

 About King University

-Undergraduates have the opportunity to engage in a variety of real-world economic and scientific research opportunities, and to interact with prominent voices examining the intersection of faith and culture.
-On-campus and online learning programs are available, plus a dual degree program in Engineering.
-Graduate and Professional offerings include master’s degrees in nursing, business and education, and a doctoral degree in nursing practice.
+Undergraduate students can participate in real-world economic and scientific research and engage with prominent individuals who explore the connection between faith and culture.
+The university offers on-campus and online learning programs and a dual degree program in Engineering.
+Additionally, graduate and professional programs include master’s degrees in nursing, business, and education, as well as a doctoral degree in nursing practice.

 The King Board of Trustees has controlling ownership and interest in the school.